 This post will help you identify a dog tooth abscess.
 More importantly, the post will give you tips on how to prevent abscesses from happening in the first place.
 You’ll learn the proper way to brush your dog’s teeth, when to start, and what to do if you can’t afford proper dog dental care.

-1. How do I identify a Dog Tooth Abscess?
+1. How to Identify a Dog Tooth Abscess

 a.
 Check Your Dog’s Breath